All Episodes

 It is a war anthem and that has no place in America in 2013.

-Gotta get rid of the flag, gotta get rid of the Star Spangled Banner before every sports that's offensive and it's racist somehow.
+Got to get rid of the flag, got to get rid of the Star-Spangled banner before every sports.

 I don't know how it's racist, but it is.

-And we gotta get rid of it.
+And we got to get rid of it.

 Now, 25 years ago, 20 years ago, some loony tune like this says this, and we do a big thing about it, laughing at it, joking, poking fun at it, maybe do an update on it.

-But the fact of the matter is 25 years later, that has become a prevailing opinion in a sizable segment of the country's population.
+But the fact of the matter is, 25 years later, that has become a prevailing opinion in a sizable segment of the country's population.

 Somebody's conducting it for a host of reasons.